 A first, improper refusal will result in a one-year revocation of your license and an assessment by an alcohol agency requiring compliance with its treatment recommendation.
 A treatment plan may include in-patient drug or alcohol abuse treatment.
+The court will also order installation of an ignition interlock device in any vehicle you own or operate for a period of one year, commencing after the reinstatement of your license, or one year of participation in the 24/7 sobriety program.

-A second improper refusal or conviction within 10 years will result in a two-year revocation of your license with assessment by the alcohol agency.
-A third improper refusal or conviction will result in a three-year revocation of your license.
-For all improper refusals, the court will order the installation of an ignition interlock for a minimum of one year.
+A second improper refusal or conviction within 10 years will result in a two-year revocation of your license with assessment by the alcohol agency and required installation of an ignition interlock device or participation in a 24/7 sobriety program for up to two years.
+A third improper refusal or conviction will result in a three-year revocation of your license and required installation of an ignition interlock device or participation in a 24/7 sobriety program for up to three years.
 A refusal counts as a prior drunk driving conviction if you are arrested for another drunk driving offense in the future.